Best Things to Do in Venice Beach, California

 High Rooftop Lounge

-Whether you come for the music, the drinks, or the view, High Rooftop Lounge is at the top of the list of where to go in Venice Beach, California.
-Just a block off the beach on Pacific Avenue and a couple of blocks from the Venice Sign, High Rooftop Lounge is in the heart of the action in Venice Beach.
+Whether you come for the music, the drinks, or the view, High Rooftop Lounge is a fantastic spot to let off some steam.
+Just a block off the beach on Pacific Avenue and a couple of blocks from the Venice Sign, this popular bar is in the heart of the action.

 High Rooftop Lounge is the only rooftop bar on Venice Beach.
 If you want a panoramic view of the ocean and/or a cityscape skyline view, you have no choice but to visit this local hotspot.